 The attack on the Gheluvelt Plateau on the right (southern) flank captured a considerable amount of ground but failed to reach its objectives.
 German counter-attacks recaptured most of the lost territory during the afternoon.
 The weather prevented much of the British programme of air co-operation with the infantry, which made it easier for German reserves to assemble on the battlefield.

-An unusually large amount rain in August, poor drainage and lack of evaporation turned the ground into a morass, which was worse for the British and French, who occupied lower-lying ground and attacked areas which had been frequently and severely bombarded.
+An unusually large amount rain in August, poor drainage and lack of evaporation turned the ground into a morass, which was worse for the British and French, who occupied the lower-lying ground and attacked areas which had been frequently and severely bombarded.
 Mud and flooded shell holes severely reduced the mobility of the infantry and poor visibility hampered artillery observers and artillery-observation aircraft.
-Rainstorms and the costly German defensive success during the rest of August, led the British to stop the offensive for three weeks.
+Rainstorms and the costly German defensive success during the rest of August led the British to stop the offensive for three weeks.

 In early September, the sun came out and with the return of a breeze, dried much of the ground.
-The British rebuilt roads and tracks to the front line, transferred more artillery and fresh divisions from the armies further south and revised further their tactics.
+The British rebuilt roads and tracks to the front line transferred more artillery and fresh divisions from the armies further south and revised further their tactics.
 The main offensive effort was shifted southwards and led to success on the Gheluvelt Plateau on September 20th, 26th and October 4th, before the rains returned.

 Eli was born in 1891 to Joseph and Elizabeth Pethick at Trewint, Altarnun.
 His Father was a Manganese Miner in 1891 but by 1901 was working as an Ordinary Agricultural Worker.
 Eli joined the Royal Navy (Service No. J1209) on the 22nd of March 1909 on a 12 year service period.
 He was serving aboard the Submarine ‘HMS Maidstone’ (D2) as an Able Seaman which was lost in the North Sea on the 1st of December 1914.
 D2 was built by Vickers, Barrow and was launched on the 25th May 1908.
 D2 put to sea on the 24th, under the command of Lieutenant Commander Head.
 The submarine failed to return.
 It is believed that she was sunk on, or around, the 25th of November, following an encounter with a German Torpedo Boat. near Borkum Island, Germany.
 26 crewmen killed were killed there were no survivors.
-At the time of his death his Parents were residing at 6, Dunnis Terrace, Lower Compton, Plymouth.
+At the time of his death, his Parents were residing at 6, Dunnis Terrace, Lower Compton, Plymouth.
 His body was never recovered and he is commemorated on the Plymouth Naval Memorial, Plot: 2 and on the Altarnun War Memorial.

 Charles was born in July 1892 at Brazacott the only son of William and Norah (nee Shepherd) Symons.
 His father was a farmer first at Brazacott, North Petherwin, then the family moved to farm at Honiton Farm, South Petherwin by 1901.
-On leaving school, Charles went to work on his uncles farm, William Pearse at Trerithick, Altarnun.
+On leaving school, Charles went to work on his uncle’s farm, William Pearse at Trerithick, Altarnun.
 He was a local Wesleyan preacher for the North Hill Circuit.
 It was whilst living at Trerithick that he joined the 1st Devon Yeomanry enlisting at Exeter.
 He was then transferred to the Devonshire Regiment, serving as a Private (Regimental No. 345310) with the 5th Battalion (Territorials) of the 29th Division.
-After training he was drafted to Egypt in 1916 where he served in the fighting against the Turks. .
+After training, he was drafted to Egypt in 1916 where he served in the fighting against the Turks.
 He was killed in action during the Battle of Amiens on the 24th of August 1918.
 His body was never identified but his name is commemorated on the Vis-en-Artois Memorial, Panel 4, British Cemetery, Haucourt, Departement du Pas-de-Calais, Nord-Pas-de-Calais, France and on the Altarnun War Memorial and his name is to be added to the Gulworthy War Memorial.
-At the time of his death his Parents were residing at Woodovis, Tavistock, Devon.
+At the time of his death, his parents were residing at Woodovis, Tavistock, Devon.

 The Battle of Amiens, also known as the Third Battle of Picardy (French: 3ème Bataille de Picardie), was the opening phase of the Allied offensive which began on 8 August 1918, later known as the Hundred Days Offensive, that ultimately led to the end of the First World War.
 Allied forces advanced over 11 kilometres (7 mi) on the first day, one of the greatest advances of the war, with Henry Rawlinson’s British Fourth Army playing the decisive role.
 The battle is also notable for its effects on both sides’ morale and the large number of surrendering German forces.
 This led Erich Ludendorff to describe the first day of the battle as “the black day of the German Army”.
 Amiens was one of the first major battles involving armoured warfare.

 John was in 1879 to John and Thomasine Turner at Webbs Cottage, Hendra, Altarnun.
-His Father was a Mason.
+His father was a Mason.
 John joined the Royal Navy as a Chief Stoker (Service No. 282625).
 He was serving aboard ‘ HMS Dartmouth’ when he was killed when a boiler exploded on the 15th of March 1915.
 He is commemorated on the Plymouth Naval Memorial and the Altarnun and Bolventor War Memorials.

 Thomas Courtice Venning

 Thomas was born in 1879 at Chillaton, Devon to John and Selina Venning.
-His Father was a Farmer, farming a smallholding at Higher Treween.
+His father was a Farmer, farming a smallholding at Higher Treween.
 By 1911 he was working for Henry Michells at Trebullom Farm, Altarnun as a Waggoner.
 He was a member of the Wesleyan Chapel, being also a Sunday school teacher, and Band of Hope at Altarnun.
 He enlisted at Launceston with the Duke of Cornwall’s Light Infantry 6th Battalion (Regimental No 26543).
 He was killed in action by shell fire at the Battle of Arras on the 6th of May 1917 and is buried at the Wancourt British Cemetery, Wancourt, Departement du Pas-de-Calais, Nord-Pas-de-Calais, FrancePlot: I. C. 5. and is also commemorated on the Altarnun War Memorial.

 In 1917the 6th Battalion fought in The German retreat to the Hindenburg Line, The First and Third Battle of the Scarpe at Arras, The Battle of Langemark and The First and Second Battle of Passchendaele.